SUNET/cnaas-nms/docs/reporef/index.rst

   * ipv6_gw: IPv6 address, ex: fe80::1.
 Optional.
   * dhcp_relays: DHCP relay address.
 Optional.
   * mtu: Define custom MTU.
 Optional.
+  * acl_ipv4_in: Access control list to apply for ingress IPv4 traffic to routed interface.
+Optional.
+  * acl_ipv4_out: Access control list to apply for egress IPv4 traffic from routed interface.
+Optional.
+  * acl_ipv6_in: Access control list to apply for ingress IPv6 traffic to routed interface.
+Optional.
+  * acl_ipv6_out: Access control list to apply for egress IPv6 traffic from routed interface.
+Optional.
+  * cli_append_str: Optional.
+Custom configuration to append to this interface.
   * tags: List of custom strings to tag this VXLAN with.
 Optional.
   * groups: List of group names where this VXLAN/VLAN should be provisioned.
 If you select an access switch the parent dist switch should be automatically provisioned.